 2. [Eudicots [monocots + magnoliids].
 Eudicots were sister to an unresolved clade including monocots, magnoliids, and Chloranthaceae (D. Soltis et al. 2000; P. Soltis et al. 2000; Wu et al. 2007; Qiu & Estabrook 2008: compatibility analysis; Doyle & Endress 2010).
 Hilu et al. (2003) in a matK analysis, suggested that magnoliids were sister to monocots, although the support was weak in parsimony analyses if with 100% posterior probabilities in Bayesian analyses, furthermore, in the latter case only, [Chloranthacaeae + monocots] were sister to magnoliids, although the probabilities there were low.
 Davis et al. (2004) found magnoliids to be sister to monocots and that Chloranthaceae and Ceratophyllaceae were successively sister to a clade including the few eudicots in the analysis, but support was not exactly overwhelming (the best supported topology in Duvall et al. 2006 is somewhat similar).
 Müller et al. (2006) found very poorly supported relationships between Chloranthaceae and monocots, which together linked with the magnoliids.
 In work by Whitlock et al. (2002) largely similar groupings were recognised, but support was only moderate; the exact position of Chloranthaceae remained unclear.
-Duvall et al. (2006: four genes, three compartments) also preferred a relationship between magnoliids and monocots, as did N. Zhang et al. (2012) and Doyle and Endress (2014), and in the latter two the clade [Chloranthaceae + Ceratophyllaceae] was sister to the magnoliids.
+Duvall et al. (2006: four genes, three compartments) also preferred a relationship between magnoliids and monocots, as did N. Zhang et al. (2012), Doyle and Upchurch (2014) and Doyle and Endress (2014).
 Wickett et al. (2014) rejected a clade [monocots [Chloranthaceae + magnoliids]] in their transcriptome study.